roasted99/social-y/README.md

 **Response**

-    {
-		"message":  "comment has been deleted",
+    { "message":  "comment has been deleted" }
-	}